-With over 30 years as an experienced and professional balloon pilot, Doug's expertise has allowed him to work with an enviable list of corporate clients as he has participated in balloon festivals all across the United States, Canada, and Taiwan.
+With over 30 years as an experienced and professional balloon pilot and flight instructor, Doug's expertise has allowed him to work with an enviable list of corporate clients as he has participated in balloon festivals all across the United States, Canada, and Taiwan.

-Some of the corporate partners that Doug has worked with include Ford Motor Racing, the Bacardi Corporation, Sara Lee, Heavenly Ham, Hawaiian Tropic, AT&T, Taco Bell, and Sony Electronics as an integral part of their national campaign for WEGA televisions as they received an Effie due in large part to his dedicated efforts.
+Some of the corporate partners and hot air balloons that Doug has worked with include Ford Motor Racing, the Bacardi Corporation, Sara Lee, Heavenly Ham, Hawaiian Tropic, AT&T, Taco Bell, and Sony Electronics as an integral part of their national campaign for WEGA televisions as they received an Effie due in large part to his dedicated efforts.

 Doug is a commercial pilot, flight instructor, safety seminar speaker, balloon rally organizer, and an on-air personality for radio, television, and film documentaries.
 He has also operated and managed corporate balloon programs for several Fortune 500 Companies, achieving exceptional and measurable results.
 Doug is also a frequent contributor to Ballooning Magazine and an award-winning nature photographer.